 * Commercial collaboration with Visit Jyväskylä.
 Please note that this post has affiliate links.
 If you buy through my links, at no additional cost to you, I may earn a small commission – thank you!

 Shimmering lakes.
 People on their bikes.
 Delicious food from the neighboring gardens and fields.
 A scenic drive from Helsinki.
 Welcome to Jyväskylä: an authentic city in Middle-

 earth… oh sorry, I mean Finland, of course.

 Visiting Jyväskylä will be one of the highlights of your Finland visit!
 It’s a city that all Finns love.

 Jyväskylä is very special to me as it’s my hometown.
 There, I met my best friend on the first day of high school, became (somewhat) adult, started dating… This city gave me the confidence to be me.

 From the bottom of my heart, I’ve written this guide to give you the best pieces and a local’s view of Jyväskylä.
-I’ll tell you little inside things and show 10 charming Jyväskylä things to do, self-guided.
+I’ll tell you the little inside things and show 10 charming Jyväskylä things to do, self-guided.

 Now, about budgeting your time: spending two days in this city allows you to have an active but calm itinerary.

-Might be just me, but I love leaving a little bit of space to do exciting things extempore or just taking a nap.
+It might be just me, but I love leaving a little bit of space to do exciting things extempore or just taking a nap.
 That’s the perfect holiday mode for me.